pnw-henry/Tunity/README.md

-# Tunity
+# VoiceSeek

-Tunity is a web application that allows the user to look up pertinent information for their desired artist.
+VoiceSeek is a web application that allows the user to look up official album releases for their desired artist.
 It uses the MusicBrainz API to fetch data and complete requests.

 ## Installation

 No API key or virtual server required.

-* Fork and clone the Github repository into a local machine.
+* Fork and clone the Github [repository](https://github.com/pnw-henry/Voiceseek) into a local machine.
 * Navigate to the directory created by using Finder (Mac), Explorer (Windows) or a command line interface:
-	On Mac,
-	On Windows,
+	On Mac, open the terminal app, cd into voiceseek directory, open homepage.html On Windows, open the command prompt, cd into voiceseek directory, open homepage.html
-* Open the homepage.html file using Google Chrome or similar web browsers.
+* Open the homepage.html file using Google Chrome.

 ## Usage

-Type in the name of a music artist in the search box, click the search button.
+Type in the name of a music artist in the search box, click the search button to find possible matches.
+If there's a match, select it, and a list of albums from that artist will be shown.

 ##Roadmap

-Implement the ability to display lyrics for a song.
+Implement the ability to sort results.
+Add album art to albums.
+Add song listings when a user clicks on an album.

 ## Authors and Acknowledgement

 All results are based on data gathered from MusicBrainz.
-It's thanks to their contribution, and other open APIs, that Tunity is made possible.
+It's thanks to their contribution, and other open APIs, that VoiceSeek is made possible.

 ## Contributing

-Contributions are welcomed!
+Pulls requests are welcome.

 ## License